 The DVB-S system was agreed in 1994, and the first DVB broadcast services in Europe started in spring 1995 by pay TV operator Canal plus in France.
 The DVB-T system was agreed later, in 1997.
 The first DVB-T broadcasts began in Sweden and the UK in 1998.
 DVB-T services started in parts of Germany in 2002, and in 2003, there was Europe’s first analogue switch off in Berlin.

 By 1997 the development of the DVB Project had successfully followed the initial plans, and the project had entered its next phase, promoting its open standards globally, and making digital television a reality.
 DVB standards were adopted worldwide and became the benchmark for digital television worldwide.

-2013 brought the 20th anniversary of the DVB Project and a chance to look back with pride on two decades of cooperation the success of which is plain to see around the world.
+2018 brought the 25th anniversary of the DVB Project and a chance to look back with pride on two and a half decades of cooperation, the success of which is plain to see around the world.

 David Wood wrote an article on the History of the DVB Project to coincide with DVB’s 20th anniversary in 2013.
 The text on this page is extracted from the full article.